Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

   });

   ```

 ## Setup and Teardown

-Often in tests, we need some things to happen before a test actually runs and some things after it.
+Often in tests, we need some things to happen before a test actually runs and some things to happen after it.
 This may include resetting/initializing values, setting up test data, setting up spies/stubs/mocks, cleaning up variables after a test, or resetting spies/stubs/mocks.
 Sometimes these steps may need to be repeated for each test.
 This is where the setup and teardown can be especially useful.

 Jest Provides 2 methods for setup and 2 methods for teardown:
 - beforeAll(): Runs one time before all the tests in a suite.